vediavictoria/Airport_Performance_Dasboard/README.md

 This project analyzes airport on-time performance using key delay indicators and presents insights through an intuitive, interactive dashboard.
 It enables users to:

--Monitor average delay times
+- Monitor average delay times

--Compare airport performance against national averages
+- Compare airport performance against national averages

--Identify delay drivers by category
+- Identify delay drivers by category

--Explore carrier level and destinationlevel delay patterns
+- Explore carrier level and destinationlevel delay patterns

 Key Metrics Analyzed:

--Arrival Delay
+- Arrival Delay

--Carrier Delay
+- Carrier Delay

--Departure Delay
+- Departure Delay

--Late Aircraft Delay
+- Late Aircraft Delay

--Security Delay
+- Security Delay

--Weather Delay
+- Weather Delay

 Users can filter by:

--Delay type
+- Delay type

--Origin airport
+- Origin airport

 Each metric is:

--Displayed as an average delay time (in minutes)
+- Displayed as an average delay time (in minutes)

--Benchmarked against all other airports
+- Benchmarked against all other airports

--Converted into a performance percentage to quickly assess relative standing
+- Converted into a performance percentage to quickly assess relative standing

 Performance vs All Airports: Shows how a selected airport performs compared to the overall airport population using performance-level percentages.